norvig/pytudes/README.md

 # pytudes

-*Etudes* are musical exercises to practice or demonstrate skills, long used by piano players.
+"An étude (a French word meaning study) is an instrumental musical composition, usually short, of considerable difficulty, and designed to provide practice material for perfecting a particular musical skill." &mdash; [Wikipedia](https://en.wikipedia.org/wiki/%C3%89tude)

-This project contains **pytudes**&mdash;Python programs to practice or demonstrate skills.
+This project contains **pytudes**&mdash;Python programs for perfecting programming skills.

 Some are in Jupyter (IPython) notebooks, some in *.py files.